Production batch size optimization

 Push-pull supply chain management in the dairy industry

 The dairy industry has a push-pull supply chain in which a contractual quantity of milk to be purchased (push) must be balanced with customer demand for end products (pull).
 For the co-product of “milk”, this is considered separately for the two main components of “fat” and “protein”.
 As a rule, if these quantities exceed the respective customer demand, buffer items with a longer shelf life date (MSLD) are produced.
 The Düsseldorf-based consulting firm HÖVELER HOLZMANN CONSULTING GmbH recommends that these production quantities, which are not allocated to current customer demand, should be taken into account when calculating the optimum batch sizes.
 Interestingly, the reverse can also happen.
 If the intake of raw material is too low to meet demand, additional raw material must be procured.
 In this situation, the additional costs should likewise be included in batch size determination.

 The subject of batch size optimization is therefore extremely complex.
 According to the consulting company, however, cost advantages of up to six figures can be achieved, depending on the company.
 There are similar challenges facing other segments of the beverage industry.
 At drinktec 2021, the world’s leading trade fair for the beverage and liquid food industry, visitors will learn about valuable findings from many industrial sectors that can be profitably implemented in their own businesses.
-So be sure to plan your visit to the next drinktec, taking place from October 4 through 8, 2021, at Messe München.
+So be sure to plan your visit to the next drinktec, taking place from September 12 to 16, 2022, at Messe München.
 Are you still looking for a platform to introduce your innovation to the beverage industry?
-Then reserve your booth space now at drinktec 2021.
+Then reserve your booth space now at drinktec 2022.